basecore/Divoom-Universal-Batch-Converter/README.md

 3. Upload your perfectly converted `.gif` files directly into this new `pixelart` folder.

 ### 2. Configure the Notify Service
-If you haven't already, install the `hass-divoom` custom component manually (by copying the downloaded zip contents into `custom_components\divoom`).
+If you haven't already, install the `hass-divoom` custom component manually (by copying the downloaded zip contents into `custom_componentsdivoom`).
 Then, add the following snippet to your `configuration.yaml` to set up the notify service for your device:

 ```yaml